Maurizaca Romero et al v. Bonsai Industrial LLC et al | Law....

-Counsel at Bongiorno, Montiglio, Mitchell & Palmieri on Thursday removed a lawsuit against Bonsai Industrial, Logitech Transport and Ruben Velarde to New York Eastern District Court.
-The complaint, for personal injury claims arising from a motor vehicle collision, was filed by Goldin & Rivin on behalf of Jonathan Ignacio Guamug Pacheco, Nilo Wilfrido Maurizaca Romero and Pablo German Penaloza Pina.
-The case is 2:23-cv-03899, Maurizaca Romero et al v.
+Lawyers at Bongiorno Montiglio Mitchell & Palmieri on Thursday removed a personal injury lawsuit against Bonsai Industrial, Logitech Transport and Ruben Velarde to New York Eastern District Court.
+The suit, for claims arising from a motor vehicle collision, was filed by Goldin & Rivin on behalf of Nilo Wilfrido Maurizaca Romero, Jonathan Ignacio Guamug Pacheco and Pablo German Penaloza Pina.
+The case is 1:23-cv-03899, Maurizaca Romero et al. v.
 Bonsai Industrial LLC et al.

 Transportation & Logistics